 You will know you are reaching the next town of A Carballeira when you see a clearing and a long pig barn ahead.

 When you get to the dilapidated barn, at a T-intersection, turn right.

 At kilometer 8.82, come to the crossroads in town at a sawmill.
 Continue straight onward at the crossroads.
 I couldn't help but notice the purple sign to the "Castro de San Miguel de Castro."
 A "castro" usually indicates a pre-historic village, and this was true for this site.
-However, according to this Galician website, there is only a visible mound over some remnants of walls and a moat that remain.
+However, according to this Galician website, there is only a visible mound over some remnants of walls and a moat that remains.
 This historic castro mound is best viewed from the Alto do Castro lookout, described farther below.